dasnessie/wishlist/README.md

 These install instructions are for uberspace 7, using gunicorn.

 1. Clone this repo onto your server
-2. Install the dependencies for python 3: `pip3.6 install -r requirements.txt`
+2. Install the dependencies for python 3: `pip3.6 install -r requirements.txt --user`
-2. Install gunicorn for python 3: `pip3.6 install gunicorn`
+2. Install gunicorn for python 3: `pip3.6 install gunicorn --user`
 3. Make a subdomain folder, eg somewhere in `/var/www/virtual/<username>/<subdomain>`
 4. Make a folder for static files somwhere in that folder, eg `/var/www/virtual/<username>/<subdomain>/static`
 5. Set your [web backends](https://manual.uberspace.de/web-backends.html) using the `uberspace web backend` utility.
 The subdomain needs to be set to a port on which gunicorn will later listen (such as `8000`), the static files need to be served by apache.
 Example: